RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 4. "EXCLUDE_YEAR_ONLY_DATES" - this flag is only applied to the AMAZON.DATE type
 slot and turns off parsing of a single number as a year.
 This is useful when there are otherwise identical utterances that may match on a number or on a date.
-If the year only match is allowed then there is no way to differenciate between the two.
+If the year only match is allowed then there is no way to differentiate between the two.
 5. "EXCLUDE_NON_STATES" - this flag is only applied to the AMAZON.US_STATE type
 slot and turns off parsing of US territories and D.C.
-6. "COUNTRY", "CONTINENT", "TYPE" - these are parameterized flags (see below).  currently they only apply to the AMAZON.Airline slot type and they restrict the matches to the specified countries and continents.
+6. "COUNTRY", "CONTINENT", "TYPE" - these are parametrized flags (see below).  currently they only apply to the AMAZON.Airline slot type and they restrict the matches to the specified countries and continents.
+7. "SPORT", "LEAGUE" - these are parametrized flags (see below).  currently they only apply to the AMAZON.SportsTeam slot type and they restrict the matches to the specified sports and leagues.

 If you don't specify any of these, then INCLUDE_VALUES_MATCH and EXCLUDE_WILDCARD_MATCH will be used as the default.
 Also,